Skip to main content

 What You Need to Get Started

-All SD-card-based tools (CPAP Clarity, OSCAR, AirwayLab) need you to remove the SD card from your machine and connect it to your computer.
+All SD-card-based tools (CPAP Clarity and OSCAR) need you to remove the SD card from your machine and connect it to your computer.
 You will need an SD card reader (opens in new tab) if your computer does not have a built-in slot.
-For the best data quality, use a reliable SD card (opens in new tab) and replace it if your machine reports read/write errors.
+For the best data quality, use a reliable card such as the SanDisk Ultra 32GB SDHC UHS-I (opens in new tab) (native full-size SDHC) and replace it if your machine reports read/write errors.

 Try CPAP Clarity